qFAUSTp/Trigonometric-interpolation/README.md

 ![alt text](https://cdn.discordapp.com/attachments/812333574467354635/812747992598839326/CodeCogsEqn_1.png)

+And the amount of data must be an even number.

 As result, program will calculate all needed coefficient, that can be used in upper polynomial.

 Here is some example: